Euro climbs to three-week high as dollar weakens

 U.S. President Donald Trump’s comments about China and Russia trying to devalue their currencies this week also weighed on the greenback, with investors believing that the U.S. administration wants to see a weaker currency.

-That supported euro buyers and helped the single currency rally 0.3 percent to $1.2412 EUR=, its highest since March 28.
+That supported euro buyers and helped the single currency rally 0.3 percent to $1.2412, its highest since March 28.

 A key economic sentiment index published out of Germany later on Tuesday could help the euro hold above $1.24, analysts said, and encourage euro bulls again after a rally in the single currency earlier this year ran out of steam.

-The dollar, measured against a basket of major currencies, fell 0.2 percent .DXY.
+The dollar, measured against a basket of major currencies, fell 0.2 percent.

-That weakness included drops against sterling GBP= and against several Asian currencies including the Korean Won KRW=, which were bought on hopes that a U.S.-China trade spat would calm down.
+That weakness included drops against sterling and against several Asian currencies including the Korean Won, which were bought on hopes that a U.S.-China trade spat would calm down.

 “There’s been a general weakness in the dollar and risk sentiment seems to be reviving somewhat.
 That is supporting the euro but also sterling and Asian currencies,” said Alvin Tan, FX Strategist at Societe Generale.